salesforce/apex-mockery/README.md

        src="https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/deploy.png">
 </a>

-Or copy `force-app/src/classes` test classes in your sfdx project to deploy it with your favourite deployment methods
+Or copy `force-app/src/classes` apex classes in your sfdx project to deploy it with your favourite deployment methods

-Or you can deploy the library using our unlocked package from the [latest release](https://github.com/salesforce/apex-mockery/releases/latest)
+Or you can install the library using our unlocked package from the [latest release](https://github.com/salesforce/apex-mockery/releases/latest) and then deploy `force-app/recipes/classes/utils/MockFactory.cls` class or copy the `forType` method inside your own test utils class.

 ## Usage